Sebastiaan-Alvarez-Rodriguez/The-Quote-Indexer-V-Skyrim/README.md

 Furthermore, you need
  * a trained Deepspeech model to convert speech to text.
 You can either use [pre-trained Deepspeech 0.6.0](https://github.com/mozilla/DeepSpeech/releases/download/v0.6.0/deepspeech-0.6.0-models.tar.gz), or you have to train your own (compatible) neural network...
 Store the downloaded or trained mdel in the `model` directory of this framework.
  * a microphone, in order to record speech.
- * Finally, you need to have at least one dataset available.
-You must find a dataset and implement support for it as described below.
+ * Finally, you need to have at least one dataset.
+You should find a dataset and implement support for it as described below.
 We do not upload here because of copyright reasons.
+Place dataset in `datasets` folder.

 ## Running
 Simply run